webandras/php-md/README.md

 [![Netlify Status](https://api.netlify.com/api/v1/badges/95c7fae2-38c4-4aca-a24f-f5b77a327ecf/deploy-status)](https://app.netlify.com/sites/phpmd/deploys)

 A PHP-based static site generator that uses pure PHP and Markdown.
-Deploy your website to any shared hosting platforms.
+Deploy your website to any hosting platforms.

-_Under development, it is not yet production-ready.
-No versions numbers yet either._

-- Todo: Improve the documentation.
+_Version: 1.0.0_

 - Todo: Add search functionality (or at least enable the usage of Algolia)
-- Todo: Add a language switcher component
-- Todo: Configuration is a bit messy now, need to improve it.
 - Todo: Make it possible to only generate html from the modified/new markdown posts (with an option of forcing to rebuild all files)

+~~- Todo: Improve the documentation.~~
+~~- Todo: Add a language switcher component~~
-~~- Todo: Add multi-language support to the site generator~~ DONE.
+~~- Todo: Configuration is a bit messy now, need to improve it.~~ ~~- Todo: Add multi-language support to the site generator~~

 ## Build your website